-The provision for SMSC and the promotion of Modern British Values will be implemented using the following methods at Stoke Fleming Primary School;
+The provision for SMSC and the promotion of Modern British Values will be implemented using the following methods at Education South West Primary School;

-- Pupil Voice. - Regular monitoring of the curricular and extra-curricular curricula by the SMSC lead (see links to other policies).
+- Worry Eaters to enable children to raise issues that are of worry to the children. - Pupil Voice. - Regular monitoring of the curricular and extra-curricular curricula by the SMSC lead (see links to other policies). - SMSC Welcome display books. - Thought-provoking displays to encourage discussion surrounding SMSC and Modern British Values. - SMSC Link Governor Visits. - Star of the Day and Star of the Week display in each class to celebrate success. - House Points System to give children a sense of belonging and self-worth. - Links to SMSC on displays across the school to celebrate children's work and achievements. - Whole-School and KS Assemblies linked to current topics, the wider world and the celebration of main cultural events. - Promotion of the 4 R's (Resilience, Reflectiveness, Reciprocity and Resourcefulness) through the 5 B's in class.

-- SMSC Welcome display books. - Thought-provoking displays to encourage discussion surrounding SMSC and Modern British Values. - SMSC Link Governor Visits. - Star of the Day and Star of the Week display in each class to celebrate success. - House Points System to give children a sense of belonging and self-worth. - Links to SMSC on displays across the school to celebrate children's work and achievements. - Whole-School and KS Assemblies linked to current topics, the wider world and the celebration of main cultural events. - Promotion of the values (Confident, creative, considerate, cultured) - Restorative Practices within school and within IRT periods. - NSPCC sponsored events and other charity events. - International Day celebrating every culture. - Additional responsibilities for children such as School Council, Prefects, Lunchtime Monitors and House Captains. - Circle Time timetabled in each class. - Learning Mentors and School Counsellor to enable children to discuss issues surrounding their behavioural or SEMH needs.
+- Restorative Practices within school and within IRT periods. - NSPCC sponsored events and other charity events. - International Day celebrating every culture. - Additional responsibilities for children such as School Council, Prefects, Peer Mentors Lunchtime Monitors and House Captains. - Circle Time timetabled in each class. - Learning Mentors and School Counsellor to enable children to discuss issues surrounding their behavioural or SEMH needs.